Jim Sweeney (American football, born 1929): Coaching career

 Following graduation, Sweeney returned to Montana and was a high school assistant at his alma mater, Butte Central, for a season.
 He was its head coach from 1952 to 1955, then at Flathead High School in Kalispell from 1956 to 1959.
 Sweeney moved up to the college ranks in 1960 as an assistant coach at Montana State in Bozeman under Herb Agocs, and was promoted to head coach in 1963.
 He compiled a record and three Big Sky Conference championships in his five seasons with the Bobcats, where one of his starting quarterbacks was Dennis Erickson.
 Sweeney's salary at MSU in 1967 was $15,000.

 At Montana State, Sweeney is credited with convincing Jan Stenerud, a Norwegian on a ski jumping scholarship (three-time Big Sky champion), to go out for the football team as a kicker.
-Stenerud went on to become the only "pure" kicker inducted into the Pro Football Hall of Fame.
+Stenerud went on to become the first "pure" kicker inducted into the Pro Football Hall of Fame.

 After his success in Bozeman, Sweeney moved up to the Pac-8 Conference at Washington State in Pullman, where he started with a one-year contract at $20,000 in 1968.
 He had only one winning season (1972) and compiled a record in eight seasons.
 His team's most noteworthy accomplishment was the defeat of Rose Bowl-bound Stanford in 1971 to garner him NCAA District 8 Coach of the Year honors.
 One of his notable hires in Pullman was WSU alumnus Jack Elway, father of future hall of fame quarterback John Elway.
 After a disappointing conclusion to the 1975 season (winless in conference), Sweeney resigned at WSU a week after the season ended.

 Promptly hired at Fresno State, Sweeney led the Bulldogs for two seasons before becoming a National Football League (NFL) assistant for two years.
 He spent the season with the Oakland Raiders in John Madden's final season, and the season with the St. Louis Cardinals under Bud Wilkinson, who was fired before the season's end.
 Sweeney returned to Fresno State as head coach in December 1979 for 17 more seasons; he compiled a record and eight conference championships (PCAA/Big West and WAC) in 19 seasons.
 Sweeney retired from coaching following the 1996 season with 201 wins in 32 seasons.
 He was most proud of the 1977 team (9–2), and credited them as the "stadium builders", because their success got the local community motivated to fund and construct Bulldog Stadium, which opened in 1980.